ShootMe/FallGuysStats/README.md

 　　<a href="https://raw.githubusercontent.com/ShootMe/FallGuysStats/master/FallGuysStatsManualUpdate.zip">![FallGuysStats.zip](Resources/FallGuysStatsManualUpdate-download.svg)</a>

+---

   - If, while downloading a file, your web browser suspects it to be malware and stops the download, refer to the screenshot below.
+  - FallGuysStats is open source, meaning anyone can view the code, so download it with confidence.

 ![Download](https://raw.githubusercontent.com/ShootMe/FallGuysStats/master/Properties/download.png)